actris/data-management-plan/DMP/initial-DMP.md

 #### Outline of data life cycle (workflow and workflow diagram)

-Detail on the data life cycle and workflow (workflow diagrams for data production) for remote sensing observations can be found in Appendix 4: ACTRIS aerosol remote sensing  data lifecycle and workflow (draft).
+Details of the data life cycle and workflow (workflow diagrams for data production) for in situ observations can be found in [Appendix 4: ACTRIS aerosol remote sensing data lifecycle and workflow (draft)](https://github.com/actris/data-management-plan/blob/master/DMP/initial-DMP.md#appendix-4-actris-aerosol-remote-sensing-data-centre-unit-ares-data-life-cycle-and-workflow-diagram).

 ### 3.3 ACTRIS Cloud remote sensing data centre unit (CLU)